pdparchitect/pdparchitect/README.md

 - **Security Research** - Exploring vulnerabilities and attack vectors in Large Language Models
 - **Open Source** - Contributing to the community with tools, libraries, and educational resources

+## Ideas you can Steal

+- **RsCode** - VsCode but rewritten in rust and compiled to webassembly with canvas rendering for fast and smooth in-browser web-based development environment

 ---

 ### Stats